About Pathway to Change

 Taking a client-centered approach, I work to assist individuals, couples and families in reaching the goals that they bring with them to therapy.
 I believe that trust and compassion are essential to the success of therapy and my role is to facilitate that relationship of trust.
 I strive to be culturally aware and humble, recognizing that no two people experience life the same way.
 My goal is to help clients find their strengths and resources in a brief, systemic way.
 Some of the models that inform my approach include Narrative Family Therapy and Collaborative Therapy.

 My theoretical orientation is an integrated perspective that incorporates a Person-Centered Therapeutic approach that is paired with Solution-Focused and Cognitive Behavioral Therapy.
-To foster therapeutic alliance, I highly value accurately demonstrating genuine and real understanding of the client's subjective worldview through real, and caring interactions.
+To foster therapeutic alliance, I highly value accurately demonstrating genuine and real understanding of the client's subjective worldview through real and caring interactions.
 I incorporate a Solution-Focused orientation by assisting clients with recognizing and discovering their innate proficiencies and identified strengths as a primary source to aid, support, and assist with the resolution of identified problems.
 In addition, I use Cognitive Behavioral Therapy as an opportunity for clients to safely explore and examine both in and out of session their own thought process (cognitions) and its role and influence on one's behavior and psychological distress allowing clients the opportunity to strengthen their ability to identify, challenge, and modify identified pathological thought patterns.

 A benefit in this integrated therapeutic orientation is in the flexibility to work collaboratively with clients whether individually, as a couple, or a family unit designing treatment plans that support the implementation of a variety of therapeutic techniques that are tailored individually to the client's needs and goals.
 Having 31 years of experience coaching, mentoring, and working with children, adolescents, and adults I highly respect, embrace, and value a multicultural perspective recognizing each client comes from a unique cultural and social context which in turn enhances, enriches, and strengthens the counseling experience.

-I am a MA degree candidate working on my Marriage and Family Therapy degreer at Capella University.
-I am interning at Pathway to CHange Counseling Services and am under the supervision of Linda Skinner, MA, LMFT #LF00002625.
-I hold a Bachelor of Artsdegree in Psychology from Gonzaga University with a minor in Sociology.
+I have a Master of Science degree in Marriage and Family Therapy from Capella University.
+I also hold a Bachelor of Arts degree in Psychology from Gonzaga University with a minor in Sociology.

 sunset